Jon Challinor: Aldershot Town

 After being released by St Albans, Challinor signed for Football Conference club Aldershot Town on 8 August 2003, having appeared for them in pre-season.
-He made his debut in a 2–1 home win over Accrington Stanley on 10 August 2003, before scoring his first goal in a 5–2 win away to Telford United on 16 August.
-Having made an impressive start for Aldershot, scoring five goals in 12 appearances, Challinor signed a contract lasting until the end of 2004–05 on 14 October 2003.
-After being sent off in a 2–0 home defeat to Margate on 20 December 2003 he was given a three-match suspension, making his return in a 4–0 defeat away to Farnborough on 24 January 2004.
+He made his debut in a 2–1 home win over Accrington Stanley on 10 August, before scoring his first goal in a 5–2 win away to Telford United on 16 August.
+Having made an impressive start for Aldershot, scoring five goals in 12 appearances, Challinor signed a contract lasting until the end of the 2004–05 season on 14 October.
+He was handed a three-match suspension after being given a red card in a 2–0 home defeat to Margate on 20 December, making his return in a 4–0 defeat away to Farnborough on 24 January 2004.
 He played in the 2004 Football Conference play-off final against Shrewsbury Town at the Britannia Stadium, which Aldershot lost 3–0 in a penalty shoot-out after a 1–1 draw following extra time.
 His 2003–04 season with Aldershot finished having scored 13 goals in 48 appearances.

-Aldershot qualified for the play-offs again in 2004–05, and Challinor played in both semi-final matches against Carlisle United, which ended in a 2–2 draw on aggregate.
+Aldershot qualified for the play-offs again in the 2004–05 season, and Challinor played in both semi-final matches against Carlisle United, which ended in a 2–2 draw on aggregate.
 Challinor missed his penalty kick in the penalty shoot-out, before Danny Livesey scored the penalty that secured Carlisle's place in the play-off final.
 Having finished the season with nine goals in 44 appearances, Challinor was released by Aldershot on 18 May 2005, despite being rated as one of the best attacking midfielders in the Conference National.